trailofbits/testing-handbook/content/docs/fuzzing/techniques/01-writing-harnesses.md

-#### Interleaved fuzzing {#interleaved-fuzzing}
+## Interleaved fuzzing {#interleaved-fuzzing}

 Input to the fuzzing harness may be used to steer which code within the target is executed.
 This can be useful when exercising multiple related APIs in a target.
 Take the following example where multiple arithmetic operations are available.
 All operations take exactly two doubles as input.
 We can write a single fuzzing harness that executes all functions based on the first byte in the input.

 The code below defines a harness and implements a SUT that can add, subtract, multiply, and divide integers.
 The harness takes the first byte and then decides to execute one of the instructions based on it.
 It then parses two integers from the input and invokes the arithmetic operation.
 The harness also makes sure that the input is sufficiently long.

 To prevent the implementation from crashing, the `divide` function must check that the divisor is non-zero and that no overflow occurs during the division.
-Afterwards, the resulting value is printed such that the compiler does and removes the call to the arithmetic functions (i.e., `add`, `subtract`, `multiply`, and `divide`) due to compilation optimizations.
+Afterwards, the resulting value is printed such that the compiler does not remove the call to the arithmetic functions (i.e., `add`, `subtract`, `multiply`, and `divide`) due to compilation optimizations.

 {{< customFigure "" "html" >}}